Skip to main content

 In Practice

 Rather than stating "community engagement was important," a useful lesson learned might be: "Using community health volunteers (CHVs) as a primary community engagement channel, supported with monthly stipends and quarterly training, increased household reach by 40 percent and improved health knowledge retention by 25 percent compared to earlier models using ad-hoc community meetings.
 This was cost-effective at USD 150 per CHV per year."
 This lesson identifies a specific mechanism (using CHVs with defined support), explains why it worked (regular contact, ongoing support), quantifies impact, and provides cost context.
-Lessons should be drawn throughout implementation (when discoveries are fresh) and synthesized at programme end.
-They are typically captured through after-action reviews, evaluation synthesis meetings, and documented in programme closing reports or organizational learning databases.
+Lessons should be drawn throughout implementation (when discoveries are fresh) and synthesized at program end.
+They are typically captured through after-action reviews, evaluation synthesis meetings, and documented in program closing reports or organizational learning databases.

 Related Topics

-• Knowledge Management — Systems for capturing and sharing organizational learning
+• Knowledge Management: Systems for capturing and sharing organizational learning

-• After-Action Review — Structured reflection process for extracting lessons
+• After-Action Review: Structured reflection process for extracting lessons

-• Reporting Best Practices — Standards for communicating lessons clearly
+• Reporting Best Practices: Standards for communicating lessons clearly

-• Learning Agendas — Strategic approach to defining priority questions to answer through evaluation
+• Learning Agendas: Strategic approach to defining priority questions to answer through evaluation

 At a Glance